dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 * If your environment uses an HTTP proxy, make sure that `localhost` is included in the proxy bypass settings.
 This can be done by setting the `NO_PROXY` environment variable in either:
   * The `launchSettings.json` file for the project.
   * At the user or system environment variables level for it to apply to all apps.
 When using an environment variable, restart Visual Studio for the change to take effect.
-* Ensure that no firewalls or proxies block communication with the debug proxy.
-If the [Windows Firewall](/windows/security/threat-protection/windows-firewall/windows-firewall-with-advanced-security) is blocking the communication, [create an inbound port rule](/windows/security/threat-protection/windows-firewall/create-an-inbound-port-rule) for any blocked ports.
+* Ensure that firewalls or proxies don't block communication with the debug proxy (`NodeJS` process).
+For more information, see the [Firewall configuration](#firewall-configuration) section.

 ### Breakpoints in `OnInitialized{Async}` not hit